omaralsanea/project-1/README.md

 ### 6. Key Takeaways

-I learned a great deal from this project and gained a deeper understanding of HTML, CSS and JavaScript.
+I learnt a great deal from this project and gained a deeper understanding of HTML, CSS and JavaScript.
 In particular, I have a much better understanding of coding audio files, collision detection, event listeners and set intervals.